-Severe cutaneous adverse rxns up in allopurinol initiatorsApril 23rd, 2013 in Arthritis & Rheumatism /
+Severe cutaneous adverse rxns up in allopurinol initiatorsApril 23, 2013 in Medicine & Health / Arthritis & Rheumatism

 (HealthDay)—Allopurinol initiators have an almost 10-fold increased risk of severe cutaneous adverse reactions (SCARs) compared with nonusers, according to a study published in the April issue of Arthritis Care & Research.